aesc-project-acc/aesc-api-part/README.md

-# SiriusAI
-FastAPI for the AML case
+# FastAPI for the AML case